-\emph{Bulk spin spectra.---}First, we consider the bulk spin spectra with PBC.
-In order to compare the bulk spectra with linear spin wave results, eight spins in each unit cell are chosen as green dashed lines of Fig.\ref{fig:lattice} (a) shows.
-The results of $S(q,\omega)$ are shown in Fig.\ref{Fig.smallspin} and Fig.\ref{Fig.bigspin} , and the path we choose is $\Gamma(0,0) \rightarrow M_{1}(\pi,0) \rightarrow K(\pi,\pi) \rightarrow \Gamma(0,0) \rightarrow M_{2}(0,\pi) \rightarrow X_{1}(\pi,0)$ as Fig.\ref{fig:lattice} (c).
-At $g=0.3$, the ground state is AKLT phase and its spin excitation is gapped at $\Gamma$ point.
-Obviously, a flat band arises in AKLT phase as Fig.\ref{Fig.smallspin} (a) shows ($g=0.3$), it means the spins couple into singlets and become localized.
+First, we consider the bulk spin spectra with the PBC.
+In order to compare the bulk spectra with linear spin-wave results, eight spins in each unit cell are chosen as green dashed lines that Fig. \ref{fig:lattice} (a) shows.
+The results of $S(q,\omega)$ are shown in Fig. \ref{Fig.smallspin} and \ref{Fig.bigspin} , and the path we choose is $\Gamma(0,0) \rightarrow M_{1}(\pi,0) \rightarrow K(\pi,\pi) \rightarrow \Gamma(0,0) \rightarrow M_{2}(0,\pi) \rightarrow X_{1}(\pi,0)$ as Fig. \ref{fig:lattice} (c) shows.
+At $g=0.3$, the ground state is the AKLT phase, and its spin excitation is gapped at the $\Gamma$ point.
+Obviously, a flat band arises in the AKLT phase as Fig. \ref{Fig.smallspin} (a) shows ($g=0.3$); it means the spins couple into singlets and become localized.
 When $g$ increases, the spin gap at $\Gamma$ gradually closes which supports a continuous phase transition.
 The spin excitation keeps gapless in the whole N\'eel phase due to the Goldstone theorem \cite{goldstone1962broken,sachdev2011quantum}.
-Indeed, we observe the gapless Goldstone mode at $\Gamma$ point as Fig.\ref{Fig.smallspin} (c) to Fig.\ref{Fig.smallspin} (f) show.
+Indeed, we observe the gapless Goldstone mode at the $\Gamma$ point as Figs. \ref{Fig.smallspin} (c)-(f) show.

 For the spectra of the spin-2 case, the distribution of spectra weight is different from the spin-$\frac{1}{2}$ case.
-In the N\'eel phase, the upper band has main weight and Goldstone mode looks much weaker than the spin-$\frac{1}{2}$ case.
-The low energy excitation is the Goldstone mode caused via spin wave mechanism, that is similar for both small and large spin excitations.
-The excitation of large spin $S^{z}_{i}=\sum^{4}_{n=1}s^{z}_{in}$ contains not only the information of the same index $n$ of spin-$\frac{1}{2}$, but also the information of different index $n$ of spin-$\frac{1}{2}$.
-While the spectrum of small spin-$\frac{1}{2}$ only reveals the dynamical property of the same index of spin, so its higher band is weaker than the spin-2 case.
+In the N\'eel phase, the upper band has main weight, and the Goldstone mode looks much weaker than the spin-$\frac{1}{2}$ case.
+The low-energy excitation is the Goldstone mode caused via the spin-wave mechanism, that is similar for both small and large spin excitations.
+The excitation of large spin $S^{z}_{i}=\sum^{4}_{n=1}s^{z}_{in}$ contains not only the information of the same index $n$ of spin $\frac{1}{2}$, but also the information of different index $n$ of spin $\frac{1}{2}$.
+Whereas the spectrum of small spin $\frac{1}{2}$ only reveals the dynamical property of the same index of spin, so its higher band is weaker than the spin-2 case.